BDC Hamburger Icon

 DSL internet

-Digital subscriber line (DSL) introduced the general population to broadband internet in the early 2000s and remains the only high-speed internet service option for many rural and small-town businesses and homes.
+Digital subscriber line (DSL) introduced broadband internet to the general population in the early 2000s and remains the only high-speed internet service option for many rural and small-town businesses and homes.

-While DSL runs through the same telephone lines as dial-up, it’s more than 100 times faster and, unlike dial-up, is “always on.”
-DSL relies on a different frequency than dial-up does, which means you can use the phone line for talk and data at the same time without interference.
+While DSL runs through the same telephone lines as dial-up, it’s more than 100 times faster and, unlike dial-up, remains “always on.”
+DSL relies on a different frequency than dial-up, which means you can use the phone line for both voice calls and internet access simultaneously without interference.

-Considered an older technology by today’s standards, DSL is reasonably reliable and tops out at around 100 Mbps.
-However, most users should expect speeds of around 25 Mbps with consistency.
+Considered an aging technology by today’s standards, DSL is reasonably reliable and tops out at around 100 Mbps.
+However, most users should expect speeds of around 25 Mbps consistently.

-DSL data speeds are physically limited by the distance the phone line runs from the main distribution point.
-The closer you are to the main distribution point, the faster the available service will be.
+DSL data speeds are physically limited by the distance between the phone line and the main distribution point.
+The closer you are to the main distribution point, the faster your available service will be.

 DSL internet pricing